Content

 Let’s recap what you should know about sex pills for men:

-“Sex pills” and enlargement pills are readily available, but they’re not all effective.
+“Sex pills” and penis enlargement pills are readily available, but they’re not all effective.
 Over-the-counter pills and supplements for sex aren’t backed by the same research as prescription medications.

-Antidepressants might help too.
+Antidepressants might help, too.
 While they’re not approved for ED or PE, doctors sometimes prescribe SSRIs off-label for sexual dysfunction.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!